 Sexual dysfunction encompasses the following areas:

 - Sexual Pain Disorder – Pain from intercourse.
 These are almost exclusively experienced by women, and occur when sexual intercourse causes intense pain.
-Many women attempt to mask the pain with alcohol, then become depended upon it, which only makes the condition worse.
+Many women attempt to mask the pain with alcohol, then become dependent upon it, which only makes the condition worse.
 In a lot of cases pain disorders result from deep-seated anxiety, sensitivity, or fear.

 - Sexual Arousal Disorder – Inability to become physically aroused during sexual activity.
 In men, this is more commonly referred to as erectile dysfunction.
 Arousal disorders are among the most common problems reported by those suffering from alcoholism.